qmeng222/MovieVista/ReadMe.md

 ## Overview:

-- About: A content-based movie recommender
+- About: a movie plot generator (generates a movie plot description based on seed input) and content-based movie recommender

 ## Setup: